scrapy/scrapy/docs/experimental/newitems.rst

     The :class:`Field` class is just an alias to the built-in `dict`_ class and doesn't provide any extra functionality or attributes.
 In other words, :class:`Field` objects are plain-old Python dicts.
-A separate class is used to support the :ref:`item declaration syntax <topics-newitem-declaring>` based on class attributes.
+A separate class is used to support the :ref:`item declaration syntax <topics-newitems-declaring>` based on class attributes.

 .. _dict: http://docs.python.org/library/stdtypes.html#dict